wacncontent/CustomizeTool/removeCommentOutput2/articles/scheduler/scheduler-concepts-terms.md

 ## startTime

-The “startTime” is the start time and allows the caller to specify a time zone offset on the wire in [ISO-8601 format](http://en.wikipedia.org/wiki/ISO_8601).
+The "startTime” is the start time and allows the caller to specify a time zone offset on the wire in [ISO-8601 format](http://en.wikipedia.org/wiki/ISO_8601).

 ## action and errorAction

 The “action” is the action invoked on each occurrence and describes a type of service invocation.
 The action is what will be executed on the provided schedule.
 Scheduler supports HTTP and storage queue actions.

-The action in the example above is an http action.
+The action in the example above is an HTTP action.
 Below is an example of a storage queue action:

 	{
 			"type": "storageQueue",